-An article published by Toronto Storeys a few weeks ago outlined the dangerously low housing inventory levels in the Guelph real estate market – 60 homes available as of December 11 compared to 148 last December.
+An article published by Toronto Storeys a few weeks ago outlined the dangerously low housing inventory levels in area code 519‘s real estate market – 60 homes available as of December 11 compared to 148 last December.

 And it’s become worse.
 As of December 21st, that number has fallen to 43, of which over half are condos.

 Think about that.
 There are about 20 freehold semi and detached homes for sale in Guelph right now, a city of 135,000 people.
 This is not a healthy situation.

 Here are Beth and Ryan Waller’s 4 predictions for the Guelph real estate market in 2021: